pulp-platform/fuenfliber/README.md

-# fuenfliber
+# Fünfliber
-This repository hosts the open-source Fünfliber-Drone design.
+This repository is a place-holder for the open-source Fünfliber-Drone design.